Caemi

 Caemi Mineração e Metallurgia S.A. was a major Brazilian mining holding company that ceased to exist in December 2006 after it was merged into Vale.
-Caemi means Companhia Auxiliar de Empresas de Mineração.
+Caemi means Companhia Auxiliar de Empresas de Mineração. in english it means Auxiliary Company of Mining Companies.

 Operations

 The company owned iron ore mines in the so-called Iron Quadrangle region of the state of Minas Gerais, and kaolin mines in the northern states of Amapá and Pará.
 The company also owned a stake in MRS Logística, which owns a railway network in southeastern Brazil.
 Caemi's stock was traded on Bovespa.

 MBR – Minerações Brasileiras Reunidas

 Caemi started MBR in a partnership with M. A. Hanna Company in 1965.
 MBR since 1971 had been the second biggest iron ore producer in Brazil, mining in 2005 over 50 million tonnes of iron ore or around 25% of Brazilian production.

 MBR until Vale acquired 100% of Caemi's capital in 2006 was owned by two companies: Caemi and EBM (Empreendimentos Brasileiros de Mineração S.A.).
 Caemi had a 49% stake at MBR while EBM owned the other 51% of the company.
 The problem is that Caemi also owned 70.1% of EBM, this fact brings Caemi's total stake at MBR to 84.75%.
 Caemi's 84.75% participation at MBR is recognized at the company's 2005 Annual Report, which was Caemi's last.

 EBM, besides Caemi had two other investors: